lino-framework/book/docs/dev/lets/index.rst

 documentation tree and contains mainly :file:`.rst` files.
 These are not needed on a production site.
 Their first purpose is to contain tests.

-TODO: move these code bases into new repository to make things more easy to copy.
+TODO: move also lets2 into new repository to make things more easy to copy.

 Form layouts
 ============